 "Shut up, Starscream!"

 "And it has a shield!
-You've seen it as well!
-I'm sure it can destroy anything!"
+You saw it like me!
+I'm sure it can destroy anything that goes too close!"

 "I said… Shut up, Starscream!"